 - 6/2017 - A webinar I gave in connection with the upcoming Next Generation Sequencing and Single Cell Sequencing USA Congress

 - 6/2017 - Connor Hogan (Viewpoint High School, CA) is joining us for the summer - welcome on board!

 - 4/2017 - An interview I gave to Radio Romania Cultural (in Romanian)

 - 4/2017 - Invited talk at the First Symposium on Translational Precision Oncology in Romania

-- 10/2016 - Our JULiP paper won the Best Paper Award at the ICCABS 2016 conference (with Guangyu Yang)
+- 10/2016 - Our JULiP paper on intron selection from multiple RNA-seq samples won the Best Paper Award at the ICCABS 2016 conference (with Guangyu Yang)

-- 2/2016 - Our CLASS2 software for transcript assembly and alternative splicing annotation from RNA-seq reads to appear in NAR (with Li Song and Sarven Sabunciyan)
+- 6/2016 - Our CLASS2 software for transcript assembly and alternative splicing annotation from RNA-seq reads appears in NAR (with Li Song and Sarven Sabunciyan)